 A redacted version of the spam message is available below, along with the ad's text.

-The two hackers behind this botnet are BestBuy and Popopret, the same two guys behind the GovRAT malware that was used to breach and steal data from countless of US companies.
+The hacker behind this botnet is BestBuy, also known as Popopret, the same hacker behind the GovRAT malware that was used to breach and steal data from countless of US companies.
 More details about their previous endeavors are available in an InfoArmor report relesed this autumn.
+BestBuy is part of a core group of hackers that were active on the infamous Hell hacking forum, considered at one point the main meeting place for many elite hackers.

-Bleeping Computer reached out to both hackers via Jabber.
-Both Popopret and BestBuy had the time for a conversation but declined to answer some of our questions, not to expose sensitive information about their operation and their identities.
+Bleeping Computer reached out to BestBuy via Jabber, but the hacker declined to answer some of our questions, not to expose sensitive information about their operation and their identities.

-According to the botnet's ad and what Popopret told us, customers can rent their desired quantity of Mirai bots, but for a minimum period of two weeks.
+According to the botnet's ad and what BestBuy told us, customers can rent their desired quantity of Mirai bots, but for a minimum period of two weeks.

-"Price is determined by amount of bots (more bots more money), attack duration (longer = more money), and cooldown time (longer = discount)," Popopret told Bleeping Computer.
+"Price is determined by amount of bots (more bots more money), attack duration (longer = more money), and cooldown time (longer = discount)," BestBuy told Bleeping Computer.

 Customers don't get discounts if they buy larger quantities of bots, but they do get a discount if they use longer DDoS cooldown periods.